tezza1971/webform-presets/chromium/README.md

 **Using Context Menu:**
 1. Navigate to a page with a saved preset
 2. Right-click in a form field
-3. Select "Webform Presets" → "Fill with..." → [preset name]
+3. Select "NDX Webform Presets" → "Fill with..." → [preset name]
 4. Form fields will be automatically filled
 5. Success toast shows number of fields filled